thaisrochaBR/projGenAIEducation/README.md

-# Global Research Collaboration Maps
+# Global Student Perspectives on Learning with Generative Artificial Intelligence in Higher Education: A Cross-Cultural Study

+### Perspectivas Globais dos Estudantes sobre a Aprendizagem com Inteligência Artificial Generativa no Ensino Superior: Um Estudo Intercultural

+## Project Overview

-This repository contains interactive world maps that visualize the geographic distribution of researchers and academic institutions involved in an international research collaboration.
+This repository contains interactive visualizations of the global network of researchers and universities participating in the international research project:

+**"Global Student Perspectives on Learning with Generative Artificial Intelligence in Higher Education: A Cross-Cultural Study."**

+The maps illustrate the **geographical distribution of researchers and participating institutions worldwide**, supporting the analysis and dissemination of this international academic collaboration.

-The maps were created using **Python**, **Pandas**, and **Plotly**, and exported as interactive HTML visualizations.
+These visualizations were generated using **Python**, **Pandas**, and **Plotly**, and exported as **interactive HTML maps** that can be explored directly in a web browser.

-## Available Maps

-### Researcher Distribution Maps

-These maps show the number of researchers per country and list the researchers associated with each country.

-* **Layout 1**

-  `global_research_map_layout1.html`

-* **Layout 2**

-  `global_research_map_layout2.html`

-Each country displays:

-* total number of researchers
-* list of researchers associated with that country

 ---

-### University / Institute Distribution Maps

-These maps show the number of universities or institutes participating in the collaboration per country.

-* **Layout 1**

-  `global_universities_map_layout1.html`

-* **Layout 2**

-  `global_universities_map_layout2.html`

-Each country displays:

-* total number of institutions
-* list of universities or institutes participating in the collaboration
+## Coordinating Institution

+**Universidade Estadual de Campinas (UNICAMP)** – Brazil

 ---

-## How to Use

-1. Download any `.html` file from the repository.
-2. Open it in your web browser.

-The maps are fully interactive and allow you to:

-* hover over countries
-* view the number of researchers or institutions
-* see the full list of researchers or universities associated with each country
+## Project Leadership

+**Principal Investigator**
+Danilo Rodrigues Pereira

+**Co-Principal Investigator**
+Simone Appenzeller

 ---

-## Technologies Used

-* Python
-* Pandas
+## Interactive Maps Available

+This repository includes four interactive world maps that represent the global collaboration network.

+### 1. Researcher Distribution Maps

+These maps show the **number of researchers involved in the project by country**, including the list of participating researchers associated with each country.

+Files:

-* Plotly
+* `global_research_map_layout1.html`
-* HTML (interactive visualization)
+* `global_research_map_layout2.html`

+Features:

+* Number of researchers per country
+* Interactive tooltips with researcher names
+* Global visualization of collaboration distribution

 ---

-## Purpose
+### 2. University / Institute Distribution Maps

-These visualizations help illustrate the **global network of academic collaboration**, highlighting the geographic distribution of researchers and institutions involved in the project.
+These maps show the **number of universities or research institutions participating in the project by country**.

+Files:

+* `global_universities_map_layout1.html`
+* `global_universities_map_layout2.html`

+Features:

+* Number of participating institutions per country
+* Interactive tooltips displaying the institutions in each country
+* Visualization of the institutional collaboration network

 ---

-## Notes
+## How to View the Maps

-The maps are exported as standalone HTML files and do not require any additional software or dependencies to run.
+The maps are exported as standalone **HTML files** and can be viewed easily:

+1. Download any `.html` file from this repository.
+2. Open the file in your preferred web browser.

+No add